 Dhana Yoga is a general category of wealth combinations defined by the association of the four wealth houses - the 2nd (stored wealth), 5th (Lakshmi-sthana of intelligence and investment), 9th (fortune and merit), and 11th (gains, income, and patronage).
 When the lords of these houses associate through conjunction, mutual aspect, or sign exchange, classical Jyotish identifies the resulting pattern as a Dhana Yoga.

 The most common Dhana Yoga involves the 2nd lord and the 11th lord forming a connection.
-The 2nd is the storehouse of accumulated wealth, and the 11th is the channel of gains and income; when these two are tied together, the chart's earning capacity links cleanly with its storage capacity.
+The 2nd is the storehouse of accumulated wealth, and the 11th is the channel of gains and income.
+When these two are tied together, the chart's earning capacity links cleanly with its storage capacity.
 Other Dhana Yogas involve the 5th and 9th lords, the 2nd and 5th lords, the 9th and 11th lords, and various combinations of these.

 The key feature of the Dhana Yoga family is that it is about accumulation.
 The yoga structurally supports the gathering, storing, and growth of resources over time.
 Money is generated, retained, and multiplied.
 The texture is often industrious and active - the native earns through work, invests through intelligence, and accumulates through discipline.